Heat (Colder album)

 Heat is the second album from French musician Colder, released by Output Recordings on 4 July 2005.
-The album was produced in Paris, France and was released on CD, limited edition CD (housed in a digipak), and limited edition red-coloured 12" vinyl.
+The album was produced in Paris and was released on CD, limited edition CD (housed in a digipak), and limited edition red-coloured 12" vinyl.
 The album was also released on CD in Mexico with two bonus tracks.
 All versions of the album are out of print.

+Critical reception

+Heat received a score of 69 out of 100 on review aggregator Metacritic based on 11 critics' reviews, indicating "generally favorable" reception.